ppanturat/financial-dashboard/README.md

 Metrics are not shown for ETFs — the tile area will display "N/A" in that case.

-**Assessment cards.** Below the metrics, a rule-based written assessment summarises whether the numbers lean bullish or bearish.
+**Assessment cards:** Below the metrics, a rule-based written assessment summarises whether the numbers lean bullish or bearish.
 An AI scan below that offers a more detailed take.
 The AI result is cached, so the first load for any ticker may take a moment; subsequent loads are instant.

-**ETFs.** Opening an ETF replaces the metrics section with a breakdown of the fund's top holdings.
+**ETFs:** Opening an ETF replaces the metrics section with a breakdown of the fund's top holdings.

-**Company Profile.** A collapsible section at the bottom shows a plain-language description of the business.
+**Company Profile:** A collapsible section at the bottom shows a plain-language description of the business.

 ---